apichlkostner/CarND-Vehicle-Detection/README.md

 Therefore the split was done manually in this project.
 The images from the GTI dataset are best sorted compared to the other data sets.
 So it was possible to extract complete image sequences from the GTI dataset and use them as a validation set.

+# Implementation

+## Lessons learned
+### Features calculated from wrong color space or quantization of pixels
+* use openCV functions to read images since they use the same quantization for all file formats
+* directly after reading the image convert to RGB colorspace which will be the colorspace of video images

+### Feature parameters don't match
+* Encapsulation of the feature extraction process, no different functions to calculate in different stages (feature extraction for classifier training, video processing)
+* Save and restore classifier with all parameters used for feature extraction and normalization.
+Save and restore done in feature extraction class itself.

+## Encapsulation

 ## Parallelization
 To improve the processing speed it is helpful to split the algorithms in pieces which can be processed on different cores.